Christian Yelich Player Props: Brewers vs. Pirates

 Christian Yelich At The Plate

-- Among the qualified hitters in baseball, his batting average ranks 58th, his on-base percentage ranks 27th, and he is 86th in the league in slugging.
+- Among qualified hitters, he ranks 61st in batting average, while his on-base percentage ranks 27th and he is 91st in slugging.

-- Yelich enters this game on a four-game hitting streak.
-During his last outings, he's hitting .381 with two homers.

-- In 19 games this year (29.2%), Yelich has picked up an RBI, and in eight of those games (12.3%) he had more than one.
+- Yelich has had an RBI in 19 games this year (28.8%), including eight multi-RBI outings (12.1%).
 He has also driven in three or more of his team's runs in two contests.

-- He has scored in 31 of 65 games this year, and more than once 15 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.